ovh/docs/pages/web_cloud/domains/dns_zone_deletion/guide.en-ie.md

 Once you have filled in the form, and are absolutely sure that you want to permanently delete the OVHcloud DNS zone, click `Confirm`{.action} at the bottom of the page.

-A final confirmation email will be sent to the email address of the contact '[Administrator](/pages/account_and_service_management/account_information/managing_contacts)' in the OVHcloud DNS zone, in order to confirm the deletion.
+A final confirmation email will be sent to the email address of the [Administrator contact](/pages/account_and_service_management/account_information/managing_contacts) in the OVHcloud DNS zone, in order to confirm the deletion.

 ## Go further